mulesoft-assets/template-sfdc2sfdc-user-aggregation/README.md

 ###  Gather Data Flow
 Mainly consisting of two calls (Queries) to SalesForce and storing each response on the Invocation Variable named *usersFromOrgA* or *usersFromOrgA* accordingly.

-###  Process Data Flow
+###  Aggregation Flow
-[Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for gathering the results from the two SalesForce Org Users and ordering the results.
+[Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for aggregating the results from the two SalesForce Org Users.
 Criteria and format applied:
 + Transformer receives a Mule Message with the two Invocation variables *usersFromOrgA* and *usersFromOrgA* to result in List of Maps with keys: **Name**, **Email**, **IDInA**, **UserNameInA**, **IDInB** and
 **UserNameInB**.
 + Users will be matched by mail, that is to say, a record in both SFDC organisations with same mail is considered the same user.

+###  Format Output Flow
-+ Results will have the following order:
++ [Java Transformer](http://www.mulesoft.org/documentation/display/current/Java+Transformer+Reference) responsible for sorting the list of users in the following order:

 1. Users only in Org A
 2. Users only in Org B